lostintangent/node-azure/README.md

 3. Azure CLI 2.0 preview, which provides installation instructions [here](https://github.com/Azure/azure-cli#installation).
 Additionally, you will need an Azure account, and be logged in with the Azure CLI by running `az login` and following the interactive login.

 4. Yarn, which provides installation instructions [here](https://yarnpkg.com/en/docs/install).
 This isn't technically required, however, it's used in place of the NPM client below.
+I'd recommend it!

 Additionally, since the demo app uses MongoDB, you need to have a locally running MongoDB instance, which is listening on the standard `27017` port.
 The simplest way to achieve this is by running the following command after Docker is installed: `docker run -it -p 27017:27017 mongo`.